Elgin Marbles: Public campaigns for return

 Outside Greece, a campaign for the return of the marbles began in 1981 with the formation of the International Organising Committee – Australia – for the Restitution of the Parthenon Marbles, and in 1983, with the formation of the British Committee for the Reunification of the Parthenon Marbles.
 Campaign organisations also exist in Greece and around the world.

-A number of British and international celebrities such as comedian Stephen Fry and actor George Clooney have expressed their support for the return of the marbles.
+A number of British and international celebrities, such as comedian Stephen Fry and actors Liam Neeson and George Clooney, have expressed their support for the return of the marbles.